Estimated time to read 18 min, 3406 words (disclaimer)

 “Findings are consistent with research in other populations and support that disabling chronic low back pain may be at least partly iatrogenic.
 This raises concerns for all populations exposed to Western biomedical approaches to examination and management of low back pain.
 The challenge for healthcare practitioners dealing with people with low back pain from any culture is to communicate in a way that builds positive beliefs about low back pain and its future consequences, enhancing resilience to disability.”
 (Published by Lin IB in 2013)

-The most important point here is to understand that “problems” found in a diagnostic test doesn’t mean that you are doomed and that you will not improve!!!
-You still have the capability to recover from your pain!
+The most important point here is to understand that “problems” found in a diagnostic test doesn’t mean that we are doomed and that we will not improve!!!
+We may still have the potential to recover!

 Alyas F, Turner M, Connell D. MRI findings in the lumbar spines of asymptomatic, adolescent, elite tennis players.
 Br J Sports Med.
 2007 Nov;41(11):836-41; discussion 841.
 Epub 2007 Jul 19.
 PubMed PMID: 17640926; PubMed Central PMCID: PMC2465278.
 Free full text